NVIDIA/CUDALibrarySamples/MathDx/cuFFTDx/README_LTO.md

 ## LTO Examples

-For the detailed descriptions of the examples please visit [Examples](https://docs.nvidia.com/cuda/cufftdx/1.4.0-ea/examples.html) section of the cuFFTDx + cuFFT LTO EA documentation.
+For the detailed descriptions of the examples please visit [Examples](https://docs.nvidia.com/cuda/cufftdx/lto_examples.html) section of the cuFFTDx documentation.

 <table>
     <thead>